yankeebobo/statamicthemes.github.io/_reference/2013-08-13-display-related-entries.md

 ---
-main_img: ""
-title: Display Related Entries
+title: "Display Related Entries"
-meta_title: ""
+layout: post
 meta_desc: >
   Only display entries which have been selected using the related fieldset when building a Statamic website.
-alt_title: ""
 author: garethredfern
-featured: not_featured
 categories:
   - reference
 tags:
   - relationship
   - template tags
-video: ""
 summary: >
   Only display entries which have been selected using the related fieldset.